Fundraiser Preparation: Recruiting Volunteers

 Build for the future

 Key positions need experience, but strive to groom newcomers for the future as well.
-Empower volunteers to make the right decisions and they’ll feel like they’re making a difference.
+When recruiting volunteers, empower them to make the right decisions and they’ll feel like they’re making a difference.
 That empowerment will translate into a higher return rate next year among your volunteer pool.

 An example would be a customer satisfaction issue where someone received some damaged goods.
 Any volunteer will tell you that they hate having to tell a customer that they need to get a refund approved by a chairperson.